 Upon its completion, the market fails to decline further.
 As a forex trader, this action should tell you the market’s cycle is changing.

 The overall trend will slowly change to a bullish tone.
 Therefore, only buy orders should be taken at this point.

 #5.
 Triple Top Forex Chart Pattern

-The triple top pattern is a very popular chart pattern that represents a bearish reversal.
+The triple-top pattern is a popular chart pattern representing a bearish reversal.
 Three highs of nearly equal highs make up this chart pattern.

 Looking closely at the triple top pattern, it slightly resembles the head and shoulders pattern.

 But unlike the triple top pattern, one of the highs of the head and shoulders pattern is higher than the other two.